NicolasH2/ggsurvival/README.md

 # ggsurvival

 An [R](https://www.r-project.org) package that draws highly modifiable survival curves in [ggplot2](https://ggplot2.tidyverse.org/).
-The survival curve can easily be modified and added to an existing ggplot object. ggsurvival uses base R functions to convert the data into a format that is than vizualized using ggplot2's geom_path layer.
+The survival curves can easily be modified and added to an existing ggplot object. ggsurvival uses base R functions to convert the data into a format that is than vizualized using ggplot2's geom_path layer.

 # Installation
 Install the ggbrace package from the git repository: